HanaLouizaMoussaoui/MOOd/README.md

 #### Four screens:

+![layout](./images/app_layout.png)
 - Sign in page: Allows the user to login or create a new account.
-- Homepage: Displays a personalized message to the user encouraging them to log their mood for the day if they haven’t already, or gives them AI-Powered suggestions based on the mood they logged.
+- Home page: View personalized AI messages from our application mascot.
-	- Mood Logging Page: Allows the user to log their mood for the day and shows a calendar view of the moods of the past month.
+- Mood Logging Dashboard: Allows the user to log their mood for the day and shows a view of the moods entered.
-	- My Account Page: Allows the user to view their username and password and change it if necessary.
+- My Account Page: Allows the user to view their username, email, and password and change it if necessary.
-- Navigation: Buttons allow the user to navigate between the views.
+	- (+ Navigation: Buttons allow the user to navigate between the views.)

+#### Local Database:
-- Local Database: One “User” table with ID, username and password, preferred theme.
+One “User” table with ID, username and password, preferred theme.
 One “Mood” table with mood logged, user ID and date logged.
-![layout](./images/app_layout.png)

 #### Parameters to be saved: